How to Adjust Amplifier Gains Using a Digital Multi-Meter

 Step 4: Set the head unit volume to 3/4th of its maximum volume.
 Turn your radio dial to it’s maximum volume and multiply that number by 0.75, this will get you 75% of your maximum volume.

 Step 5: Now we must find the voltage that we need to set the gain to.
 Voltage = square root of watts x ohms.
 For example, a 500W RMS amplifier at 2 Ohms would configure like this: 500W RMS X 2 Ohms = 1000W.
 Now take the square root of 1000W and your voltage should be 31.62V if you’re running an amplifier with one gain control.
 Some amplifiers have 2 gain controls so treat it as two separate amplifiers.
-If the amplifier is 100W RMS by 4-channels for a total of 400 watts but has two gain controls, divide the total RMS by half and use that for your voltage calculations.
-(EX: Square Root of 200W RMS x 2 Ohms = Voltage for each gain control)
+If the amplifier is 100W RMS by 4-channels for a total of 400 watts but has two gain controls, use the power output of ONE channel and use that for your voltage calculations.
+(EX: Square Root of 100W RMS x 2 Ohms = Voltage for each gain control per channel.)